 Recent studies are generating a growing concern over pharmaceuticals and personal care products (PPCPs) entering water supplies.
 PPCPs include human and veterinary drugs (prescription or over-the-counter) and consumer products, such as cosmetics, fragrances, lotions, sunscreens, and house cleaning products.
-Over the past five years, the number of U.S. prescriptions increased 12 percent to a record 3.7 billion, while nonprescription drug purchases held steady around 3.3 billion.
 Many of these drugs and personal care products do not biodegrade and may persist in the environment for years.